 Two bits of good news:

 1. There aren’t many rules to worry about.
 It’s not like the engagement ring and the “two months salary” benchmark.
-Unlike most facets of the wedding planning, you’re not boxed in by price, family politics, or blood-sucking vendors.
+Unlike most facets of the wedding planning, you’re not boxed in by price, family politics, or vendors looking to turn a profit.

 So what should you get?
 Stick to the Rule of 2 Ps: Permanence and Personal.
 It needs to be timeless.
 And it needs to be about your relationship.
 A failure in both those criteria, for example, would be a $100 gift card to Starbucks.
-It can’t be permanent but not personal (stainless steel cookware); it can’t be personal but not permanent (a bucket of lipstick).
+It can’t be permanent but not personal (stainless steel cookware); it can’t be personal but not permanent (a pack of her favorite lipstick).

 And as for timing?
 Again, there’s no hard and fast rule.
 But the general idea is to give her the gift on either the wedding day or the night before the wedding.

 The following 10 gifts could work:

 Original?
 Nope.
 But who cares.
 When you’re at a bar, it’s not “original” for someone to buy you a beer, yet you’re grateful each and every time.
 Jewelry is like beer for most women (as is beer, come to think of it).

 Add a personal touch with an inscription or by selecting something that matches the engagement ring or wedding theme.
 It could be a bracelet, earrings, necklace—basically anything but a nipple ring.
 For a few unique ideas, check out these custom stud earrings or personalized necklaces.

 She’s not allowed to not like this.
 It’d be like having a baby and thinking it’s ugly.

 1) Find a photo of the two of you before you were engaged.
 Not a boring pose (you’ll get plenty of those at the wedding), but something active like horseback riding, splashing water on the beach, crowd-surfing a mosh-pit, whatever.
 The idea here is that the spirit of your relationship is carried through the wedding ceremony.